Links to resources |

 extern int Khotanese_stem_1(struct SN_env * z);

-If -vprefix is used, all Snowball strings, integers and booleans give rise to a #define line in the header file.
-For example
+If -vprefix is used, all Snowball strings, integers and booleans give

 -eprefix Khotanese_ -vprefix Khotanese_variable